margaret/booqable_utilities/README.md

 All four of the APIs appear to use the same session.
 [Authentication still works as described in the v1 documentation](https://developers.booqable.com/#authentication).

 # Requirements

 Only requirement outside the python standard library is the `requests` library.

-This was tested with requests 2.28.2 on python 3.9.6 on OSX.
+This was tested with `requests` 2.28.2 on python 3.9.6 on OSX.

-# POR Migration
-`migration_scripts.py`

-Scripts for extracting data out of Point of Rental via the website, since the database table exporter doesn't actually export all the tables (or any images).